moechofe/lowresrmx/asset.dev/manual.md

 It's possible to put multiple instructions using a colon : on one line but with limitation:

-- Can be miss-interpreted as a label declaration.
+- Can be misinterpreted as a label declaration.
 So the best way is to add a space between the idenfier and the colon.

     This will not work: